arshaali/arshaali.github.io/pages/courses.md

 #### University of Michigan

-Case Study of the Boeing 737-800 MAX Airplane: My team and I investigated the Lion Air (2018) and Ethiopian Airlines (2019) crashes involving the Boeing 737-800 MAX to determine organizational, regulatory, and technical factors that contributed to these crashes.
-We analyzed changes implemented because of these plane crashes and provided further recommendations for consideration to decrease the opportunity of future plane crashes.
+Case Study of the Boeing 737-800 MAX Airplane: My team and I investigated the Lion Air (2018) and Ethiopian Airlines (2019) crashes involving the Boeing 737-800 MAX to determine organizational, regulatory, and technical factors that contributed to these airplane crashes.
+We analyzed changes implemented because of these airplane crashes and provided further recommendations for consideration to decrease the opportunity of future airplane crashes.

 <img src="../assets/ioe434.png" alt="Boeing 737-800 MAX Depth Model" width="600" height="500">